 I earned my master's in Wildlife and Fisheries Science from the University of Tennessee, Knoxville in 2018, and I am currently a Project Coordinator for the Rosenberger lab.
 My research interests center on freshwater mollusks with a focus on bivalves.
 I am interested in freshwater mussel distributions and population demographics, especially in under-sampled areas such as small, headwater streams.
 I also use GIS to conduct spatial analysis on freshwater mussels and their habitat preferences to predict their distributional limitations.
 In her free time, Kristin enjoys hiking, camping, kayaking, and gardening!

 Originally from Ohio, Jack earned his undergraduate degrees from Hocking College and Eastern Kentucky University.
 While in school, Jack worked with a private consulting firm researching the affects of coal mining outflows on local streams and rivers of eastern Kentucky.
 After graduating he worked for 2 years with a private hatchery transporting game fish and assisting customers with pond and lake management techniques.
 He started as a Technician in spring 2019 assisting Aaron Coons with his research.
 Currently, he is his doing a comparative water quality study on the Cumberland and Duck Rivers.
 The purpose of this study is to determine ideal growing conditions for fresh water mussels based on water chemistry and food availability.
-In is free time, Jack enjoys snorkeling, hiking, and camping!
+In is free time, Jack enjoys snorkeling, hiking, mountain biking, and camping!